Article

 Conclusion

 The government bears the sword to punish wrongdoing and crime in Canada must be appropriately punished.
 At the very least, courts should not strike down laws based on hypothetical scenarios.
-If an actual case arises where the court believes that applying a mandatory minimum would be grossly disproportionate, the court could find a constitutional remedy that fits such a case.
+If an actual case arises where the court believes that applying a mandatory minimum would be grossly disproportionate, the court could find a remedy that fits such a case.
+Two solutions have been proposed in Parliament.
+Bill S-240 would invoke the notwithstanding clause to restore the mandatory minimums relating to child pornography only.
+Bill C-16 would maintain mandatory minimum penalties by giving the courts some discretion to impose a lesser sentence in particular cases.

-Parliament should respond to this ruling both to publicly condemn and to severely punish the possession and use of child pornography by passing Bill S-240.
+We are grateful that Parliament continues to condemn and severely punish the possession and use of child pornography.